 MRS. INCREDIBLE COSTUME:

-Total Cost for Mrs. Incredible: $24.57 (I already owned a black skirt and black boots)
+Total Cost for Mrs. Incredible: $24.57 as of 2015 (I already owned a black skirt and black boots)

 How the symbol on the shirt was made and applied: